avelino/awesome-go/README.md

 * [QBS](https://github.com/coocood/qbs) - Stands for Query By Struct.
 A Go ORM.
 * [reform](https://github.com/go-reform/reform) - A better ORM for Go, based on non-empty interfaces and code generation.
 * [Storm](https://github.com/asdine/storm) - Simple and powerful ORM for BoltDB.
+* [SQLBoiler](https://github.com/vattle/sqlboiler) - An ORM generator.
+Generate a featureful and blazing-fast ORM tailored to your database schema.
 * [upper.io/db](https://github.com/upper/db) - Single interface for interacting with different data sources through the use of adapters that wrap mature database drivers.
 * [Xorm](https://github.com/go-xorm/xorm) - Simple and powerful ORM for Go.
 * [Zoom](https://github.com/albrow/zoom) - A blazing-fast datastore and querying engine built on Redis.